Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 who can draw a beautiful picture,

-sing a beautiful song.
+sing a beautiful song, act

-artistic flair to me
+any kind of artistic flair to me

-is because I'm so far from it.
+is because I'm so far from it,

 I have no ability to do it at all,

-but I'm always in awe of it.
+but I'm always in all of it.

-So if I that come back again,
+So if I if I come back again,

-I want to have some artistic flair.
+I'd want to have some artistic flair.

 Okay.

-So so website design is actually
+So so website design is actually a good

-That's why the theater.
+Yeah.
+And that's why the theater.
 Exactly.

-without doing any damage.
+it without doing any damage.

 Yeah.

-I think that's my answer.
+So I think that's my answer.

 Good.
-That's an excellent hint.
+That's an excellent.

 Thank you for sharing.

+Yeah.
 Well,

 thank you very much for your time today.

 And it's always great to catch up.
+Yeah.

-And, Well, thank you.
+Well thank you.

-I always enjoyed talking to you.
+I always enjoy talking to you.

-Thank you very much.
+So thank you very much.

 You're welcome.
 You're welcome.